GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 ## Basic physical descritions

 ### Gender
 HELLO THERE!
-I'm R2D4, an inhabitant from the planet Xuluberlu.
-With my team, we are studying an archaic and extremely old civilization called "humanity".
+I'm R2D4, an inhabitant of the planet Xuluberlu.
+With my classmates, we are studying an archaic and extremely old civilization called "Humanity".

 Do you know what a typical human looks like?
 Let's take a look at these two simple graphs.